Brisbane: from River to Coast

 Homage, the retreat’s award-winning on-site restaurant, is the perfect setting for dinner.
 The paddock to palate focussed menu features fresh produce straight from the property’s market garden.
 The restaurant can host 90 guests for a seated dinner or 150 for a cocktail function.
 For a more rustic experience, book the 100-year-old Barn, where chefs prepare dinner on an open fire, to the delight of your guests.
 The Barn can seat 70 people for a barbecue buffet, and also features a private bar and pool table.
 After dinner, gather around the campfire to toast marshmallows and learn how to play the didgeridoo.

-Day 3: Feed koalas, kangaroos and dolphins
+Day 3: Get up close with koalas, kangaroos and dolphins

 Transfer back to Brisbane for lunch at the South Beach Social located in the heart of Southbank.
 Inspired by a holiday beach shack, with a Brisbane City twist – enjoy a relaxed coastal atmosphere from the convenience of the city.
 With multiple entertaining spaces this venue can accommodate large groups for sit down or standing events.
 After a relaxing lunch, charter a helicopter to Moreton Island, 20 minutes from Brisbane, where you can spend the rest of the afternoon at Tangalooma Island Resort.
 Guests can take a sea scooter safari to nearby shipwrecks, or spy dugongs, turtles and manta rays during a marine discovery tour.
 Between June and October, you can even join a whale-watching cruise to spot migrating humpbacks.